nourhussin/text_editor_c/README.md

 - [ ] NEW window must open a blank page whatever happened before.
 - [ ] Backspace Key must go to previous line in case being in first col.
 - [ ] Insert Mode using a flag not just char by char.
-- [ ] Mene for each options inside any window with the right spacing.
+- [ ] Menu for each options inside any window with the right spacing.
-- [ ] Entery Key in the middle of line must move the next part of the line.
+- [ ] Enter Key in the middle of line must move the next part of the line.